Tarring and feathering: Early history

-18th-century America
+18th-century North America

 The practice of tarring and feathering was exported to the Americas, gaining popularity in the mid-18th century.
-Throughout the 1760s it saw increased usage as a means of protesting the Townshend Revenue Act and those who sought to enforce it.
+Throughout the 1760s it saw increased use as a means of protesting the Townshend Revenue Act and those who sought to enforce it.
 After a period of few tarrings and featherings between 1770 and 1773, the passage of the Tea Act in May 1773 led to a resurgence of incidents.

 During the Stamp Act 1765 crisis, Archibald McCall, a wealthy Loyalist landowner, was targeted by a Patriot mob in Westmoreland and Essex County, Virginia.
 He insisted on collecting the British tax that was placed on stamps and other documents.
 In reaction, a mob formed and stormed his house in Tappahannock, Virginia.
 They threw rocks through the windows, and McCall was captured, tarred and feathered.
-In 1766, Captain William Smith was tarred, feathered, and dumped into the harbor of Norfolk, Virginia, by a mob that included the town's mayor.
+In 1766, Captain J. William Smith was tarred, feathered, and dumped into the harbor of Norfolk, Virginia, by a mob that included the town's mayor.
 A vessel picked him out of the water just as his strength was giving out.
-He survived and was later quoted as saying that they "dawbed my body and face all over with tar and afterwards threw feathers on me."
+He survived and was later quoted in a letter as saying that they "be-dawbed my body and face all over with tar and afterwards threw feathers on me."
 Smith was suspected of informing on smugglers to the British customs agents, as was the case with most other tar-and-feathers victims in the following decade.

 The practice appeared in Salem, Massachusetts in 1768, when mobs attacked low-level employees of the customs service with tar and feathers.
 In October 1769, a mob in Boston attacked a customs service sailor the same way, and a few similar attacks followed through 1774.
 Customs Commissioner John Malcolm was tarred and feathered on two occasions.
-Firstly, in November 1773 he was targeted by sailors in Portsmouth, New Hampshire before undergoing a similar, albeit arguably more violent, ordeal in Boston in January 1774.
-Malcolm was stripped, whipped, beaten, tarred, and feathered for several hours.
+First, in November 1773, he was targeted by sailors in Portsmouth, New Hampshire, before undergoing a similar, albeit arguably more violent, ordeal in Boston in January 1774.
+Malcolm was stripped, tarred, feathered, beaten, and whipped for several hours.
 He was then taken to the Liberty Tree and forced to drink tea until he vomited.

-In February 1775, Dr. Abner Bebee, a Loyalist of East Haddam, Connecticut, was tarred and feathered before being taken to a hog sty and covered in dung.
+In February 1775, Abner Bebee, a Loyalist of East Haddam, Connecticut, was tarred and feathered before being taken to a hog sty and covered in dung.
 Hog dung was then smeared in his eyes and forced down his throat.
-Dr. Bebee was subjected to this as a perceived punishment for expressing pro-British sentiment by his local Committee of Safety.
+Bebee was subjected to this as a perceived punishment for expressing pro-British sentiment by his local Committee of Safety.